Funding AI for Good: A Call for Meaningful Engagement: Related Work

 Prior work has started to evaluate the extent to which an AI project grants agency to community stakeholders in different stages of projects~\cite{corbett_power_2023, feffer_preference_2023, delgado_participatory_2023}.
-For example,~\citet{delgado_participatory_2023} develop the \textit{Parameters of Participation} framework that lays out the dimensions of participatory AI work, categorizing projects into a spectrum of four modes---\textit{consult}, \textit{include}, \textit{collaborate}, and \textit{own}---and three dimensions---\textit{participation goal}, \textit{scope}, and \textit{form}.
+For example, \citet{delgado_participatory_2023} develop the \textit{Parameters of Participation} framework that lays out the dimensions of participatory AI work, categorizing projects into a spectrum of four modes---\textit{consult}, \textit{include}, \textit{collaborate}, and \textit{own}---and three dimensions---\textit{participation goal}, \textit{scope}, and \textit{form}.
 The authors then use the framework to analyze 80 research articles, revealing that existing participatory AI projects focus more on community consultation and less on collaboration and stakeholder ownership~\cite{delgado_participatory_2023}.

 Prior work has also highlighted some limitations of CCA~\cite{pine_for_2020, erete_method_2023, harrington_deconstructing_2019}.
-For example, nonconsensual, short-term, and non-contextual-specific participation would lead to the exploitation of impacted communities through ``participation washing''~\cite{sloane_participation_2020}.
-Sloane et al. argue for recognition of participation as \textit{work} that is valuable for machine learning development, including data work and context-specific consultation~\cite{sloane_participation_2020}.
-In AI4SG specifically, Lin et al. document the contributions that community organization staff make to AI4SG projects, including data work and participating in regular feedback meetings~\cite{lin_come_2024}.
+For example, nonconsensual, short-term, and non-contextual-specific participation would lead to the exploitation of impacted communities through ``participation washing''~\cite{sloane_participation_2020}. \citet{sloane_participation_2020} argue for recognition of participation as \textit{work} that is valuable for machine learning development, including data work and context-specific consultation.
+In AI4SG specifically, \citet{lin_come_2024} document the contributions that community organization staff make to AI4SG projects, including data work and participating in regular feedback meetings.
 However, this labor is often invisible or overlooked by downstream AI developers and the public~\cite{crain_invisible_2016, gray_ghost_2019, crawford_atlas_2021, sambasivan_everyone_2021}.
-A recent body of work has started to quantify invisible labor in crowd work (e.g., managing payments and hyper-vigilance)~\cite{toxtli_quantifying_2021} and online volunteer moderators (e.g., approving content and managing users)~\cite{li_all_2022}, revealing that such unseen tasks make up a substantial portion of the overall work.